brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 ## References

 How to Reassess Your Chess: Chess Mastery Through Chess Imbalances, by Jeremy Silman, 2010.

-The Method in Chess, Iossif Dorfman, 2001.
+The Method in Chess, by Iossif Dorfman, 2001.